Washington College: Academics

 1,367 undergraduate students attended Washington College during the 2018–2019 academic year along with approximately 100 graduate students.
 During that year, 74% of applicants were accepted.
 (The acceptance rate for 2018–2019 was much higher than in previous years, likely due to the drop in total applications for the 2018–2019 academic year.
 Washington College received 5,515 applications for 2017–2018 and 3,109 for 2018–2019.)
-For the 2017–2018 academic year, the acceptance rate was 47%.
-The mean high school GPA of admitted students has risen from 3.53 in Fall 2013 to 3.62 in Fall 2018.
+For the 2023–2024 academic year, 916 undergraduates attended WAC.
+The acceptance rate was 66%.
+The mean high school GPA of admitted students was 3.67 in fall 2023.

-During the 2018–2019 academic year, 40.6 percent of incoming freshmen were from Maryland and the balance many other US states and 23 foreign nations.
+During the 2018–2019 academic year, 40.6 percent of incoming first-year students were from Maryland and the balance many other US states and 23 foreign nations.
 18.8 percent of undergraduates are minority students with 9.2 percent identifying as African-American, 5.6 percent identifying as Hispanic-American, 3.2 percent identifying as Asian-American, and with .8 percent identifying as either Native American or Pacific Islander.
 7.4 percent of undergraduates are international citizens.
 Approximately 5 percent of the college's student body is "non-traditional" (25 years old or older).
-83% of students lived in an on-campus residence during the 2018 Fall term; the rest commute either from off-campus housing or from home.
+83% of students lived in an on-campus residence during the 2018 Fall term; the rest commute either from off-campus housing or home.

-Tuition for the 2020–2021 year is $48,678 and total expenses per annum (including room, board, and mandatory student fees) are $62,806.
-During the 2018–2019 academic year, 99.4 percent of incoming freshmen received financial aid, along with 95.0 percent of all undergraduates.
-The cost of attendance has been rising in recent years, with the overall costs (including room and board) increasing by roughly $2,000 per year.